wso2/docs-is/en/includes/references/email-templates.md

 ## URLs in email templates

-Some email templates in Asgardeo should contain URLs which users can click to complete an action.
+Some email templates in {{ product_name }} should contain URLs which users can click to complete an action.
 Explained below are those URLs and in which email templates these URLs should contain.

 - URL to confirm a user account